Old Middleton Road construction update from city engineering department

 The city of Madison engineering department released an

-update Friday on the Old Middleton Road road construction project that started April 18 and is expected to wrap up Oct.
+update Friday on the Old Middleton Road construction project that started in April and is expected to wrap up Oct.
 28.

 Sanitary lateral installation work is being done from Gettle Avenue to Whitney Way on the south side of the street.
 The work will continue for part of next week.